CarletonComputerScienceSociety/resources/src/content/resources/faq/z-section.md

   - name: 2022 Fall COMP1405/1406Z Student
 ---

-**TDLR**: COMP1405/1406 Z Section is 2 courses squished into 1 term.
+**TLDR**: COMP1405/1406 Z Section is 2 courses squished into 1 term.
 COMP1405Z in first half and COMP1406 in second half of the term.
 If you've done CS in grade 11 or 12, it's an easy 90%

 --